oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 (and as we saw earlier, it does go beyond what the "version 1" safety rule alone allowed).
 But that agent-making safety rule is a bit more limiting than we'd like.

-### the solution
+## the solution

-Fortunately, there is a way to generalize it without losing the validity of that safety proof:
+Fortunately, there is a way to generalize that partial solution without losing the validity of its safety proof:

 * allow an agent-making action if it passes a special safety rule, namely that **the agent has to be a valid implementation of the original machine's abstract specification.**

 * also allow a standard action, using the same (version 1) safety rule as before.

-Note that the "original machine's abstract specification" is nothing else than the pair of rules we just stated.
+Note that the "original machine's abstract specification" is nothing other than the pair of rules we just stated.
 (Which means it's a specification that contains a description of itself, but that's not a problem -- the standard trick for making a program that prints its own source code, or a Gödel sentence, works for this too.)